-This year's Westminster Dog of the Year competition is taking
+This year's Westminster Dog of the Year competition will take

-place on October 10th and will see the canine comrades of MPs
+place on September 8th and will see the canine comrades of MPs and

-battle it out to be named Westminster Dog of the Year - arguably
+Peers battle it out to be named Westminster Dog of the Year -

 The competition celebrates the unique bond between man and dog -

 and aims to promote responsible dog ownership.
 The

 competition is open to all parliamentarians' dogs, regardless of

 Adrian Burder, Chief Executive of Dogs Trust, explains: "The

 Westminster Dog of the Year competition is so much more than a